Accounting Standard - Explained

 Back to: ACCOUNTING, TAX, & REPORTING

-All aspects of a company which are included in financial statements and reports are binded by the accounting standards for the state in which the company operates.
+All aspects of a company which are included in financial statements and reports are bound by the accounting standards for the state in which the company operates.
 While international companies follow International Financial Reporting Standards, non-international companies adhere to the accounting standards of their respective states.
 All aspects pertaining to a company's finance are regulated by accounting standards, these include; the company's assets, liabilities, revenue, equity, among others.
 There are different accounting standards to suit different forms of finance.
 Allowable methods for depreciation, asset classification and revenue recognition are some examples of accounting standards.

 History of Accounting Standards and Purpose